 FR24 AFF feed allows for ATC and other FR24 users to see tracking paths

-Aircraft Must be within range of sight
+Aircraft must be within range of sight of ground-based receivers to transmit information

 Limited range (approx. 150 nautical miles)